masoodfaisal/ml-workshop/docs/workshop-2-3-4-data-science.md

 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/12-run-new-jupy-interace.png)

+You’ll need to make 1 change to this file.
 On the fourth cell, beginning with _minioClient = get_s3_server()_, replace the filename in the second line, with your CSV-FILE you just retrieved in Minio:

 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/13-visualise-insert-file-name.png)